 The connection timed out error isn't a dangerous error, nor is it an infected file that can harm your computer.
-This message primarily serves as a warning that the system has been unable to establish a connection with the server.
+This message primarily serves as a warning that the system has been unable to establish a network connection with the server.

-Let's start with a basic understanding of how the Internet works.
+Let's start with a basic understanding of how the internet works.
 When a user types a keyword or the URL of a website into the search box, the system makes a request to the server to provide access to the website's content.
 The connection is created once the server checks the request and grants access to the system, and the data packets are shared between the system and the server.

-The Internet's working procedure is as follows.
+The internet's working procedure is as follows.
 When a user asks for access from a website, a countdown or timer begins to run, and if the request is not able to reach the user before the countdown expires, the Err connection timeout happens.

 An error page does not provide complete information about the source of the problem; it merely informs you about the issue.
 Depending on the device you're using, the error message may have somewhat different phrasing.
 This includes the following:

 - “server not found” “err_connection_reset”

 - “Server DNS address could not be found”

 - “unexpectedly closed the connection”

 In a nutshell, the server, your network connection, your device, or the network equipment could all be to blame.

 These are the few reasons that cause ERR_CONNECTION_TIMED_OUT Error: